ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-Repetition/html/_sources/debug.rst.txt

    :figwidth: 90%
    :alt: Result Of Running Display

+   Figure 9: The Display

 Conditional Breakpoints
 ~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes your bug might appear after a lot of processing.
-You cannot just set a
+Sometimes your bug might appear after a lot of processing. you cannot just set a
 breakpoint to a line of code, because that line is executed 10,000 times before
 the bug occurs.
 What you really want is to stop at a line only when some other
-condition (i.e., a variable being a certain value, or after X amount of times)
+condition (i.e. a variable being a certain value, or after X amount of times)
 is true.
-However, extending your code with additional instructions to catch
+However adding in additional code to catch those specified conditions
-those conditions may lead to issues later if you forget to remove them.
+can lead to issues later if you forget to remove the additional code.
 Fortunately many debuggers have the functionality to only stop at breakpoints
 when needed.

 Step 1: Create a breakpoint.
 For this example I will be using the source code
 from the memory pool that is randomly filled with characters.
 I want to hit my
-breakpoint if and only if the value of the randomly generated index (*ind*) is 10.
+breakpoint if and only if the value of ind is 10.

 .. odsafig:: Images/DebugConditionalBreakpoint.png
    :align: center